yonsei-sslab/asgard/README.md

 #### Results (ASGARD)

-The ASGARD-protected inference with MobileNetV1 and InceptionV3 should exhibit the latency value shown by the 'ASGARD w/ Default Planning' bar in Figure 8b.
+The ASGARD-protected inference with MobileNetV1 and InceptionV3 should exhibit the latency value shown by the *ASGARD w/ Default Planning* bar in Figure 8b.
-The inference with SSD and Lite Transformer models should exhibit the latency value shown by the 'ASGARD w/ Exit-Coalescing Planning' bar in Figure 8b.
+The inference with SSD and Lite Transformer models should exhibit the latency value shown by the *ASGARD w/ Exit-Coalescing Planning* bar in Figure 8b.

 ```bash
 # Access the development board using adb.